 Puzzled on how to use the bootable disk to perform Windows XP repair installation?
 Sometimes, your Windows XP might fail to boot and throw some errors indicating some files are missing.
 When you find such instances you will have to repair your Windows XP installation.
 However, there is no need to get scared!
-Unlike the previous Windows versions, Windows XP comes with in-built repair feature.
+Unlike the previous Windows versions, Windows XP comes with an in-built repair feature.
 In earlier versions, when you encounter such situations, you would have to re-install OS, format or re-format the Windows etc. which would result in loss of data.
 But in Windows XP, it’s only repairing OS and your entire data will remain intact even after this repair process.

 2. Then open the menu by pressing “Enter” and choose “CD-ROM” drive from the list of the available drives, by scrolling through the boot drives

 3. Save the boot-order selection by hitting “+” (transfers the drive to the top of the list) and then do “Enter”.
 Save and exit the system BIOS by pressing on “F12”.
-If you have successfully changed the Boot-order, you will receive the startup message saying “Press any key to boot from CD” when you reboot your system.
+If you have successfully changed the boot order, you will receive the startup message saying “Press any key to boot from CD” when you reboot your system.

-(Note: While saving the Boot-order selection, do not move any other drive other than the CD-ROM drive to the top of the list else, the proper boot function of your OS might get disabled.)
+(Note: While saving the Boot-order selection, do not move any drive other than the CD-ROM drive to the top of the list else, the proper boot function of your OS might get disabled.)

 4. Insert your Windows XP bootable Disk to your system and reboot your Windows.
 When a message stating “press any key to boot from CD” appears, press a key on the keyboard.
 A

-- To setup Windows XP now, press ENTER.
+- To set up Windows XP now, press ENTER.